lego12239/wapp/README.md

  thread.
 One for each file.
 This makes the service about 30% faster when displaying a page full of large jpegs.

+#### routes
+ Boiler plate generator for unpacking route path values and wapp-params into local variables in a page handler.

 #### From [lego12239/wapp](https://github.com/lego12239/wapp)

 This is a fork of original wapp from D. Richard Hipp with some changes: